 The timing of the fires was a strong clue, but it did not prove that the smoke from the fires reached Cairo.
-To trace the path of the smoke plumes, Marey used Multi-Angle Imaging Spectroradiometer (MISR) data from the NASA Langley Research Center Atmospheric Science Data Center.
+To trace the path of the smoke plumes, Marey used Multi-Angle Imaging Spectroradiometer (MISR) data from NASA's Atmospheric Science Data Center (ASDC).
 Using a tool called the MISR Interactive Explorer (MINX), and trajectory analysis models, she combined the plume data with the fire data and atmospheric models to learn where the smoke plumes originated, and where they traveled.
 As it turned out, the plumes blew directly towards Cairo.

 Those two findings showed that smoke plumes were contributing to the black cloud.
 But it did not explain why the pollution was so persistent.
 Using temperature, meteorological data, and models that described the movement of smoke and pollution, Marey found an explanation.
 After rice husk burning was made illegal, farmers started burning it at night and early in the morning, when they are less likely to get caught.
 The fires now burn at the worst possible time for Cairo’s air.
 “The pollution reaches Cairo after sunset, which is just when the temperature inversion starts to form,” she said.
 Marey also found that the black cloud lurks low to the ground, concentrated in the bottom 500 meters (1,600 feet) of the atmosphere.
 Since the pollution hangs low as it travels, it slides into the city close to the ground, where it can be trapped by the temperature inversion.